rainbowlemons/rainbowlemons/README.md

 - 👋 Hi, I’m @rainbowlemons
 - 👀 I’m interested in game dev!
-- 🌱 I’m currently learning Godot
+- 🌱 I know Python and I’m currently learning Godot
 - I plan to participate in some game jams and will upload some source code here

 <!---